 In the invisible orthodontic method, orthodontic appliances are not visible or clear on the teeth.
-The orthodontist determines which type of invisible orthodontics best suits the patient.
-In other words, when the patient smile, orthodontic devices are not visible.
-Therefore, the invisible orthodontics are popular among people.
-The invisible orthodontics are presented in three ways, which are referred to below.
+Depending on damage, purpose, and dozens of other reasons, the orthodontist determines which type of invisible orthodontics best suits the patient.
+Let’s dive deeper into the realm of invisible orthodontics.
+The Invisible orthodontics has three different methods ,which are referred to and shown below.

-Orthodontists are now able to offer multiple options to help patients achieve straighter teeth by invisible orthodontic.
-Types of invisible braces include lingual orthodontic, clear aligners and tooth-colored braces.
-The main difference between these three types of orthodontics is their capability to be removed.
-This means that you can remove the orthodontics with a transparent plaque from your mouth. it will be in the removable orthodontic category, but you cannot remove or move the other two types by yourself. they will be in the fixed orthodontic category.
+Orthodontists are now able to offer multiple options to help patients achieve straighter teeth by invisible orthodontics.
+Types of invisible braces include lingual orthodontic, clear aligners, and tooth-colored braces.
+The main difference between these types of orthodontics is their capability to be removed.
+This means that you can remove the clear aligners from your mouth.
+It will be in the removable orthodontic category, but you cannot remove or move the lingual orthodontics and tooth-colored braces by yourself. they will be in the fixed orthodontic category.

 Lingual or inside braces are placed on the back of your teeth.
-Therefore, they are hide from view.
+Therefore, they are hidden from view.
 People know them as Incognito, or Harmony braces.
-Lingual braces need more effort and chair time, because lingual braces are attach to the back side of the teeth, they can damage your tongue or break very soon.
+Lingual braces need more effort and chair time, because lingual braces are attached to the back side of the teeth, they can damage your tongue or break very soon.

-These clear aligners should be replace every two weeks or every three weeks.
+These clear aligners should be replaced every two weeks or every three weeks.
 Because of the invisibility of these aligners, there is an increasing popularity of clear aligner appliances.

 Tooth colored braces are made of clear plastic material or ceramic.
-They attached over your teeth to straighten and aligned them.
+They attach over your teeth to straighten and align them.
 They are efficient for all malocclusion types.
 They are colorless and cannot be seen.
-These braces are strength enough.
-They are beautiful and does not cause any problem for the patient.
+These braces are strong enough.
+They are beautiful and do not cause any problem for the patient.

-Depending on severity of malocclusion, the total number of aligners varies are different.
-Clear aligners design by CAD/CAM technology.
-This computer-aided design, based on an orthodontic treatment plan.
+Depending on severity of malocclusion, the total number of aligners varies.
+(The clear aligners designed by CAD/CAM technology).
+It is a computer-aided design, based on an orthodontic treatment plan.

 Clear aligner is an orthodontic technique that uses a series of computer generated custom plastic aligners.
-These invisible aligners gradually guide the teeth into proper alignment.
-Each patient uses a number of clear aligners during their treatment.
+These invisible aligners slowly but surely position the teeth into proper alignment.
+Each patient will use a different amount of clear aligners during their full treatment.
 The patient uses one of the aligners for two weeks (22 hours a day).
 Each of the aligners provides a controlled and light force to the teeth and moves the teeth within two to three weeks.
 During this time, your teeth move about 0.25 millimeters.

 Advantages of removable invisible aligners